wisemichael/sentiment-analysis-cicd/README.md

 # Assignment 6 — CI/CD & Testing: Sentiment System

+This project is a minimal sentiment analysis system with two services: a FastAPI backend that exposes /predict and /health, and a Streamlit dashboard that calls that API and displays results.
+Both services are containerized with Docker, share a named volume for logs, and are designed to run together on a single Ubuntu EC2 instance.
+A GitHub Actions pipeline runs flake8 and pytest on pushes and on pull requests, and the assignment is submitted as a PR from dev to main.

 A minimal sentiment analysis system with:

 - **FastAPI backend** (`api/`) exposing `/predict` and `/health`, and writing JSON logs to `/app/logs/prediction_logs.json`.